 An allowance for an assessment may be established if it is determined by the TLHIGA that the assessment is not collectible due to a variety of reasons, including but not limited to, the member company has withdrawn from Texas, ceased business operations, been declared insolvent or provided other evidence that the assessment is not due.
-Since 2005, it has not been necessary to establish any allowances for assessment collectability.
+In 2023, the TLHIGA wrote off all outstanding assessment receivables and allowances that were established prior to 2005, as they were deemed uncollectible.
+Since all receivables were fully reserved, there was no impact to the financial statements.